 The emergency preparedness against acute pollution shall cover the ocean, coast and beach zones.
-In sufficient time before the planned start of an activity that can result in pollution or the risk of pollution, the operator shall submit the results from the environmental risk and emergency preparedness analyses, cf. Section 17 of the Management Regulations, as well as a description, based on the performed environmental risk and emergency preparedness analyses, of how the planned emergency preparedness against acute pollution is safeguarded.
+In sufficient time before the planned start of an activity that can result in pollution or the risk of pollution, the operator shall submit the results from the environmental risk and emergency preparedness analyses, cf. Section 17 of the Management Regulations, as well as a description, based on the performed environmental risk and emergency preparedness against acute pollution is safeguarded.
 Where the emergency preparedness is related to activities as mentioned in Section 25 of the Management Regulations, Section 26 of the Management Regulations applies.